tejeshwarv16/Brain-Tumor-Detection/README.md

 train in batches every batch should have 10 epoch.

 save the hdf5 files after each training in my drive in google drive. save it in the shared folder.

+40 epochs are completed and the hdf5 file is saved as version 4 in gdrive